NCAR/sm750fb_centos8/README.md

-# Silicon Motion SM750 driver module for CentOS 8
+# Silicon Motion SM750 Driver Module for CentOS 8
 This project provides a usable CentOS 8 driver for the the Silicon Motion SM750 display controller.
 Instructions below describe how to build and install the driver.
 See the [Background](#background) section at the end for details regarding the contents of this driver.